mchlol/todo/README.md

 ## Resources

-Links to some of the docs, tutorials, blog posts, or stack overflow answers I used while working on various parts of this project.
+Links to some of the docs, tutorials, blog posts, stack overflow answers etc. that I used while working on various parts of this project.

 - [Bootstrap 4 modal is not working in sticky-top navbar](https://stackoverflow.com/questions/53315398/bootsrap-4-modal-is-not-working-in-sticky-top-navbar)
 - [How to save data in localStorage using JavaScript](https://dev.to/michaelburrows/how-to-save-data-in-localstorage-using-javascript-994)